hoff9811/hoff9811.github.io/notebook.md

 ## Model Fitting

-We are going to fit three different model types to fit our dependent variable, *attendance\_pct*.
+We are going to fit two different model types to fit our dependent variable, *attendance\_pct*.

 -   Linear Regression